BigData-saturdayT2/pdf-intelligence/README.md

 - **Video Walkthrough**: [Video Link]

 ## Contribution
-All team members contributed equally to this project.
+All team members contributed to this project.
 We attest that no external work was used.

 | Name     | Work Done                                                                                           |
 |----------|-----------------------------------------------------------------------------------------------------|